15 Archimedes Discoveries That Changed the World

 15. Geometric Proofs and Conic Sections

-Archimedes made significant contributions to the study of conic sections—curves formed by the intersection of a plane with a cone—including parabolas, ellipses, and hyperbolas.
-In his work Quadrature of the Parabola, he proved that the area of a segment of a parabola is exactly four-thirds the area of a certain inscribed triangle.
-This was accomplished through a series of geometric arguments that used infinite series and limiting processes, concepts that would not be formalized until the development of calculus over 1,800 years later.
+Archimedes also investigated conic sections (curves generated by intersecting a cone with a plane), which include the parabola, the ellipse, and the hyperbola.
+In his work Quadrature of the Parabola, he demonstrated that the area of a segment of a parabola is four-thirds the area of a specific inscribed triangle, and he proved this using a series of geometric arguments that involved infinite series and limiting processes.
+These mathematical techniques were not rigorously formalized until the development of calculus more than 1,800 years later.

-His mastery of geometric proofs showcased not only deep understanding but remarkable innovation.
-Archimedes’ techniques for dissecting curves and solids laid the foundation for future mathematicians such as Cavalieri and Newton.
-His studies of conic sections were not simply abstract exercises—they demonstrated how rigorous geometry could be applied to complex shapes, influencing later developments in optics, astronomy, and engineering.
+Archimedes’s ability to use geometric proofs to solve complex mathematical problems demonstrated not only a profound understanding of mathematics but also a considerable amount of originality.
+His methods for dissecting curves and solids provided the groundwork for later mathematicians, such as Cavalieri and Newton.
+His work with conic sections provided a practical example of how rigorous geometry could be used to study complex shapes.
+It also foreshadowed later work in fields such as optics, astronomy, and engineering.

 Archimedes before his death with the Roman soldier, Roman mosaic –